 Assembly Bill 397 requires the college to inform male students who are 18 years of age or older that they have an obligation to register for the Selective Service.
-Failure to do so may affect your ability to receive financial aid.

 Residence Status for Tuition Purposes

 The State of California requires public colleges and universities to abide by the rules and regulations associated with determining a student's residency status for tuition purposes.
 The following residency information is based on the California Code of Regulations and the California Education Code.